Why We Chose Homeschooling (A Slower, More Intentional Childhood)

 This year looks different for our family.

-While stores filled their shelves with lunchboxes, backpacks, and fresh boxes of crayons — I didn’t feel the familiar pull of back-to-school shopping lists or new routines.
+While stores filled their shelves with lunchboxes, backpacks, and fresh boxes of crayons, I didn’t feel the familiar pull of back-to-school shopping lists or new routines.

-Instead, I felt a quiet joy as we stayed home — leaning into slow mornings, connection, and a rhythm that fits our family.
+We stayed home — leaning into slow mornings, connection, and a rhythm that finally feels aligned with our family.

 We didn’t just opt out of school.

-We opted in to life together.
+We opted into life together.

 Why We Left Traditional School